Code-Institute-Submissions/Sienna-Website/README.md

      i.
 The landing page has a navigation bar at the top with links that indicate where the user will be taken to.

      ii.
-The site is divided into sections and each section shows a different project that Sienna has been apart of.
+The site is divided into sections and each section shows a different project that Sienna has been a part of.

      iii.
 At the bottom of each section is a navigation another bar which clearly indicates the rest of the sites sections.